-Photo credit: P. Moin (the complete reference will be given during the last lecture).
+Photo credit: P. Moin.
+Turbulence: V&V and UQ Analysis of a Multi-scale Complex System.
+Center for Turbulence Research Stanford University.
 Copyright on the images is held by the contributors.
 Apart from Fair Use, permission must be sought for any other purpose.